-Lewd or lascivious speech may be banned to the extent it also meets this definition of obscenity (or if it is broadcast on television or radio and meets the FCC's indecency standard).
-Otherwise, such speech is fully protected.
+Lewd or lascivious speech may be banned to the extent it also meets this definition of obscenity (or meets the FCC's indecency standard on television or radio).
+Otherwise, it is fully protected.

 To the extent that harassment can be considered an existing category of unprotected speech, the bill is still unconstitutionally vague.
 In certain narrow, well-defined instances, speech may rise to the level of coercion, threats, intimidation, or persistent harassment and amount to a crime.
 H.B.
 2549 does not define many of its terms adequately to distinguish between protected speech and the traditional narrow crime of harassment.
 This vagueness in the legislation will have a significant chilling effect on protected speech as the bill provides criminal sanctions for a single violation.
 As noted above, a substantial amount of speech in the media could be subject to this legislation, but speakers have little guidance to determine what speech is protected and what is subject to prosecution and must either risk a criminal prosecution or self-censor their speech.
 This vagueness is impermissible in a law limiting First Amendment guarantees.
 See Baggett v.
 Bullitt, 370 U.S. 360 (1964).